WandoCode/OC-SportSee/README.md

 ### `npm run dev`

-Launch the app in devloppement mode using only mocked datas: no backend needed.
+Launch the app like `npm start` but using only mocked datas: no backend needed.

 ### `npm run jsdoc`

-Generate the JSDOC documentation for the project in the `./out` directory
+Generate the JSDOC documentation for the project in the `./out` directory.

 ### `npm run build`